 Through Farmstead Meatsmith, Lauren and Brandon Sheard aim to change all that and I am excited to let all of you know that the third and final video in a series of free butchery instruction films has recently been released and is featured below: On the Anatomy of Thrift: Fat & Salt.

-For those of you who have become fans of Lauren and Brandon over the past year like I have, you will be excited to learn that Brandon will be a speaker at the Wise Traditions Conference 2012 in Santa Clara, California this November , so you can meet him in person and learn firsthand from someone who is actively in the process of bringing back the time honored tradition of homestead meat provenance!
+For those of you who have become fans of Lauren and Brandon over the past year as I have, you will be excited to learn that Brandon will be a speaker at the Wise Traditions Conference , so you can meet him in person and learn firsthand from someone who is actively in the process of bringing back the time-honored tradition of homestead meat provenance!